 Please note that smoking is not permitted in any of the buildings, on the courts nor the clubhouse terrace.
 If you must smoke, please do so with consideration for other members and spectators and move away graciously if asked to do so.

 Our clubhouse has a clubroom, changing rooms, toilets and kitchen facilities with supplies of soft drinks, ices, etc. but no bar.
-Prices are displayed on the kitchen noticeboard and an honesty box is in the cupboard facing the communal area.
+Prices are displayed on the kitchen noticeboard and members are asked to use the tally system to pay.